Zozman/desertBusAuctionNotifierChrome/README.md

 Want to give [Desert Bus](http://desertbus.org "Desert Bus") more of your money to the children but forget to look at the schedule?
 Missing out on all the awesome live auctions because you were reading Redit or Emails or that whole "job" thing?
-Have trouble reading chat because seriously, chat is insane and complaining is for the weak?
+Have trouble reading chat because seriously, chat is insane?
 Well, worry no longer, for the Desert Bus Auction Notifier is here to solve that!

 ![Main View](/screenshots/mainView.png "Main View")